 What irks me about this situation is that Wilkinson was so good for so long he stuck around long enough to see himself become the bad guy.
 In his day he was unplayable.
 He would run games from ten, willing the ball into positions from either foot and smashing defenders.
 He could pass, he could run, he could organise and he could last a game.

 I will always remember that try he scored against New Zealand at Twickenham in 2002 when he feigned to drop kick, chipped over the top and collected himself to slide in as England fans roared him on.
 That was the moment we were all sure he was World Class and could potentially guide England’s rusty old rig all the way to glory…

 Which he did.
 He hit ‘that’ drop goal.
 We will all forget how many attempts it took him or how poor Elton Flatley kept pace with him for that entire contest because finally, finally, a British sports person had shown themselves well on a World stage.
 He was the man who singlehandedly booted England to the Webb Ellis Trophy.

 He was not to stay this same person, though.
 The man who was so full-on in contact was to irreversibly damage his body, puncturing organs and destroying shoulders.
+Even after recuperating from the pains, the man has to yet know what is rehab like, because his impending speech problem affected his ability to speak properly.
 The man who worked through everything with relentless practice didn’t know what to do when that stopped sorting out his wayward kicks.
 One thing that did not change, though: he still needed smiling practice.